Online Semiparametric Regression via Sequential Monte Carlo

-We develop and describe online algorithms for performing real-time semiparametric regression analyses.
+We develop and describe online algorithms for performing online semiparametric regression analyses.
 Earlier work on this topic is in Luts, Broderick \myand Wand (\textit{J. Comput.
 Graph.
 Statist.}, 2014) where online mean field variational Bayes was employed.
 In this article we instead develop sequential Monte Carlo approaches to circumvent well-known inaccuracies inherent in variational approaches.
-Even though sequential Monte Carlo is not as fast as online mean field variational Bayes, it can be a viable alternative for applications where the data rate is not overly high.
 For Gaussian response semiparametric regression models our new algorithms share the online mean field variational Bayes property of only requiring updating and storage of sufficient statistics quantities of streaming data.
-In the non-Gaussian case accurate real-time semiparametric regression requires the full data to be kept in storage.
-The new algorithms allow for new options concerning accuracy/speed trade-offs for real-time semiparametric regression.
+In the non-Gaussian case accurate online semiparametric regression requires the full data to be kept in storage.
+The new algorithms allow for new options concerning accuracy/speed trade-offs for online semiparametric regression.

 3mm